-The Association's financial liabilities include trade and other payables and resident lease bonds.
+The Association's financial liabilities include trade and other payables and commercial loan borrowings.
 Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Association designated a financial liability at fair value through profit or loss.